kubernetes/kubernetes/docs/getting-started-guides/libvirt-coreos.md

 The `NUM_MINIONS` environment variable may be set to specify the number of nodes to start.
 If it is not set, the number of nodes defaults to 3.

-The `KUBE_PUSH` environment variable may be set to specify which kubernetes binaries must be deployed on the cluster.
+The `KUBE_PUSH` environment variable may be set to specify which Kubernetes binaries must be deployed on the cluster.
 Its possible values are:

 * `release` (default if `KUBE_PUSH` is not set) will deploy the binaries of `_output/release-tars/kubernetes-server-….tar.gz`.
 This is built with `make release` or `make release-skip-tests`.
 * `local` will deploy the binaries of `_output/local/go/bin`.
 These are built with `make`.